docker/docs/quick-start.md

 ## Overview

-This Quick Start Guide gives you a hands-on look at the basics of using Docker Trusted Registry, Docker's on-premise image storage application.
+This Quick Start Guide gives you a hands-on look at the basics of using Docker Trusted Registry, Docker's on-premises image storage application.
 This guide will walk you through using Docker Trusted Registry to complete a typical, and critical, part of building a development pipeline: setting up a Jenkins instance.
 Once you complete the task, you should have a good idea of how Docker Trusted Registry works and how it might